Siebel CRM Licensing

 Compliance Risk:

-Many companies become non-compliant by not end-dating users who no longer need access to Siebel.
+Many companies become non-compliant by not revoking access for users who no longer need it in Siebel.
 This leads to more users appearing as “licensed” than the company needs, resulting in costly over-licensing issues.

 Example: